christroutner/ssh-tunnel-client-server/README.md

 cd server
 ```

-2. Create the SSH keys directory:
+2. Create the SSH keys directory in the same directory as the `docker compose.yml` file:

 ```bash
 mkdir -p ssh-keys